ajksharma/dda-serverspec-crate/README.md

 ```
 The keyword ```:existing``` has to be assigned a vector, that contains maps with the information about the nodes.
 The nodes are the target machines that will be tested.
 The ```node-name``` has to be set to be able to identify the target machine and the ```node-ip``` has to be set so that the source machine can reach it.
 The ```provisioning-user``` has to be the same for all nodes that will be tested.
-Furthermore, if the public-key of the executing host is authorized on all target nodes, a password for authorization can be omitted.
+Furthermore, if the ssh-key of the executing host is authorized on all target nodes, a password for authorization can be omitted.
 If this is not the case, the provisioning user has to contain a password.
-This can be seen in the schema for the targets.

 #### Serverspec config example
 ```clojure